tbenade/wercker-devcenter/source/articles/languages/ruby/rails-heroku.md

 ## Adding your application to wercker

 Wercker comes with a command line interface (CLI) that will help you in setting up your applications with wercker.
 It is a Python program that can be installed via `pip install wercker`.
 Please see the [specific CLI documentation](/articles/cli "The wercker command line interface") for more.
 Running `wercker create` will add your application to wercker and set up your Heroku deploy target.
+You can also add your project via the [web interface](http://devcenter.wercker.com/articles/gettingstarted/web.html).

 	$ wercker create
 	Searching for git remote information...